Marjorie Taylor Greene spoke at an event led by a white nationalist and has no regrets - NewsBreak

 “She accepted an invitation and spoke to a group of known white supremacists who cheered Russia and chanted ‘Putin, Putin’ BEFORE she spoke,” Garner said.
 “She spoke anyway.”

+State Sen. Russ Goodman, a Cogdell Republican, said in a speech Monday he was disgusted by the conference attendees’ chanting.
+Goodman said that supporting Putin’s actions is an affront to America, drawing applause from his colleagues.

+“It is unfathomable to me that anyone American may call themselves an American with what’s going on in the world today can chant ‘Putin and Russia,’” Goodman said.
+“Anyone that gives aid and comfort to the enemy – I’m going to tell you they are not deserving of the title to be called an American.”

-McConnell in a statement obtained by Politico condemned white supremacists after asked about the members’ attendance at the conference.
+McConnell in a statement obtained by Politico condemned white supremacists after he was asked about the members’ attendance at the conference.

 “There’s no place in the Republican Party for white supremacists or anti-Semitism,” he said, though without referring directly to either Greene or Gosar.